Department of Oral and Craniofacial Sciences - Interdisciplinary Ph.D. Program

 - National Boards Examination Scores, if available.

-- The TOEFL is required for all international applicants, who must have a score of at least 550 on the paper-based test or 80 on the Internet based test.
+- The TOEFL is required for all international applicants, who must have a score of at least 80 on the Internet based test.
+An EILTS score of 6.0 or above may be accepted in place of the TOEFL.

 - Graduate Record Examination (GRE), with the following minimum scores: